Faculty of Human Sciences: Psychology- Increasing the efficacy of treatment for socially anxious youth through theoretically derived improvements

 This scholarship is available to eligible candidates to undertake either:

-- Research Training Pathway (RTP) MRes Year 2 followed by a possible Macquarie University Research Excellence Scholarship (MQRES) for a 3 year PhD.
+- Research Training Pathway (RTP) MRes Year 2 followed by a possible Macquarie University Research Training Program scholarship (MQRTP) for a 3 year PhD.
 This is referred to as an MRes/PhD ‘bundle offer’.
 MRES Year 2, Semester 2 commencement is subject to further approval; OR

 - Direct entry into a 3 year PhD program, according to University requirements;